Fars News Agency: Time machine story

 In April 2013, the agency carried a story claiming a 27-year-old Iranian scientist had invented a time machine that allowed people to see into the future.
 A few days later the story was removed, and replaced with a story quoting an Iranian government official that no such device had been registered.

 Alien/extraterrestrial intelligence agenda reports

 In January 2014, Fars posted a series of articles that suggested U.S. security policy was being driven by an "alien/extraterrestrial intelligence agenda".
 The report said that proof was found in a Federal Security Service report carried out by Edward Snowden.
 The report said that the United States government had been secretly run by a "shadow government" of space aliens since 1945.

 Salman Rushdie fatwa

 In February 2016, Fars was one of 40 Iranian news agencies that pledged money toward the bounty against Salman Rushdie in regards to The Satanic Verses controversy.
 Fars promised $30,000 for the killing of Rushdie.

-Sanctions

-Iranian state News Agency, Fars, an associate of Iran's Revolutionary Guards Corps, has been blocked by the new sanctions applied by US treasury's Office.
-These sanctions started on 25 January 2020.